JoinColony/purser/docs/api.md

 Create or open a new wallet via software, hardware or browser extension.

-Contrary to other wallet libraries out there, this one is fully `async`.

 ### Software

 A standard wallet working in it's entirety in a software environment.
 This means that it give you access to sensitive data _(`private key`, `mnemonic`, etc...)_ via it's API.